ihorh/casual-convert/README.md

 * Currency conversion rates are cached and can be between few hours and few days old.
 Tool is good quick ballpark estimation comparison, not for exact conversion/exchange.
 * I'm not great at front-end development, please, don't judge my messy JS/TS code or poor UI design. :-)
 * It has a lot of bugs I'm aware of, and probably even many more I am not aware off.
 It is very side project, so I am not spending a lot of time on it.
 Feel free to post a bug, if it annoys you - no promises about when it can be fixed, though.
+* I don't have staging environment for this one, so I'll need to break production from time to time.

 ## Development Docs